feljost/stanford-cs336-notes/lecture04.md

 #### Upcycling of Dense Models into MoE

-Just take a dense model, and make copies of the MLP block, then use that as a starting point for all experts.
+Just take a dense model, make copies of the MLP block, then use that as a starting point for all experts.
 First Qwen MoE did this.

 #### DeepSeek implementations